TezBaydu/Milestone-Project-1-Band/README.md

 ### User Testing

 - Align mobile contact image
+    * done
 - Make buttons slightly bigger for mobile, however still work when small (similar size as letters when typing)
+    * Adjusted larger as design has carried on. - done.

+### Credits

+- Terry Downs
+    * Band images and logos

+- kuantal/Multiple-circular-player
+    * Play button for multiple tracks to play and pause

+- Friends and family
+    * For plenty of user testing